 Director, Gauss Seminars in Criticism

 Andrew Cole studied in the English Department and Literature Program at Duke University at a moment when the best minds in theory and criticism were gathered there, earning his Ph.D. in English in 2000.
 His most recent book, The Birth of Theory (Chicago, 2014), which details Hegel’s discovery of the dialectic in medieval philosophy and canvasses the long history of dialectical thinking from Plotinus to Deleuze in the effort to revitalize dialectics for contemporary critical practice.
 This book is featured in PMLA’s “Theories and Methodologies” (May 2015), which includes Andrew’s response paper, “The Function of Theory at the Present Time.”
-The Birth of Theory is the first volume of a three-part study.
-Elements of the Ideal is the second installment, examining the dialectic of idealism and materialism from Plato to the medieval mathematicians, and including expositions of Kant, Proust, Lenin, Lacan, and of course Hegel.
-Andrew has also written on idealism and materialism in such venues as Artforum, PMLA, October, Problemi, the minnesota review, Representations, Crisis and Critique; these and other papers are available here.
+It is also the first volume of a three-part study, to be followed by Foundations of the Dialectic and Unmodernism.
+Andrew’s work on dialectics, idealism, materialism, and the histories of philosophy and theory appears in such venues as Artforum, PMLA, October, Problemi, the minnesota review, Representations, Crisis and Critique; these and other papers are available here.